axisgroup/evaluation-toolkit/1. Following best practices/README.md

 Group similar elements together by using white space, borders, and/or tiles.

+Ensure distinguishability between elements.

 Use clear affordances so that users will know how to interact with a chart, whether it's clickable or hoverable.

 #### Easy Learnability